I have developed these principles as part of my brokerage activities in order to minimise risks and maximise results.

 Protect the client:

-Perform actions which increase the likelihood of the deal to get closed:
+Perform actions that increase the likelihood of the deal being closed:

-Connect the buyer, seller, decision-makers via corporate emails directly.
+Connect the buyer, seller or decision-makers via corporate emails directly.

-Organise (video) calls between the buyer, seller, decision-makers.
+Organise (video) calls between the buyer, seller or decision-makers.

-Arrange in-person meetings between the buyer, seller, decision-makers.
+Arrange in-person meetings between the buyer, seller or decision-makers.

-In case of any conflict of interest between the client and a personal relationship representing the counterparty, the priority should be protecting the client (cf.: fiduciary duty, variable compensation...).
+In the event of a conflict of interest between the client and a personal relationship representing the counterparty, the priority should be protecting the client (cf. fiduciary duty, variable compensation…).

-Should a broker provide exclusivity on his/her client to the counterparty broker?
-No, as it opposes the fiduciary duty.
+Should a broker provide exclusivity on their client to a counterparty broker?
+No, as it contradicts fiduciary duty.

 Have direct access to the client (e.g., seller, buyer, decision-maker).